telerik/kendo-ui-core/docs/dataviz/diagram/editing.md

 	  }
     });

+## ConnectionsDataSource Configuration for Remote CRUD Data Operations

-## Configure the connectionsDataSource for remote CRUD (Create, Read, Update, Destroy) data operations(without connectionsDataSource the editing will be turned off):
+Configure the connectionsDataSource for remote CRUD (Create, Read, Update, Destroy) data operations in the way demonstrated below.
+Note that without connectionsDataSource the editing will be turned off:

     var connectionsDataSource = new kendo.data.DataSource({
       transport: {